mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 The asteroid is travelling at a rate of about 30 kilometers per second or
 108,000 kilometers per hour toward the planet at a distance of 10,368,
-kilometers as the Travellers’ arrive in the system.
+kilometers as the Travellers' arrive in the system.
 Use this information to
-determine travel times to and from the asteroid for the Travellers’ ship.
+determine travel times to and from the asteroid for the Travellers' ship.
 ```

 ```
-Roll 2D to determine the success or failure of the Travellers’ attempts
+Roll 2D to determine the success or failure of the Travellers' attempts
 based on the periods remaining before impact and the method of
 deflection attempted.
 In the case of a missile attack, simply add the total
 points as described earlier.